naragurgel/resolutions-list/README.md

 - [coolors.co](https://coolors.co/d3ab9e-eac9c1-ebd8d0-fffbff-fefeff) - the colour scheme was inspired by colours generated here
 - [Material Design Icons](https://materialdesignicons.com/) - icons implemented throughout the page
 - [Google Fonts](https://fonts.google.com/) - Both fonts used in the website imported from here
-- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used extensively to experiment style and general responsiveness.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used extensively to experiment style and general responsiveness
 - [Gitpod](https://www.gitpod.io/) - used to used to create and host the website
 - [Github](https://github.com/) - used to deploy the website
 - [Am I responsive](https://ui.dev/amiresponsive) - to create an image displaying the home page on various devices
+- [Favicon](https://favicon.io/) - Used to create the Icon for the website
+- [Balsamiq](https://balsamiq.cloud/) - Used to build the wireframes
+- [Table Generator](https://www.tablesgenerator.com/) - Used to make a table of de devices and desktops tested
+- [Browserstack](https://www.browserstack.com/) Provided browser compatibility with real desktop and mobile devices.

 ### Deployment

 The site was deployed to GitHub pages.